 The Certificate III in Allied Health Assistance has a mandatory requirement to obtain a practical placement.
 Students often find placements hard to source and difficult to manage.

-DIVTEC Training and Further Education can solve this this for you!
+DIVTEC Training College can solve this this for you!

 This practical placement will not only assist in developing work-ready skills but will also help to consolidate the skills and knowledge for some units that you study.

-The course is delivered in a blended way incorporating self-paced independent learning supported by online learning.
+This course is delivered using a blended delivery methodology.
+The blended methodology employed by DIVTEC Training College includes face to face classroom training supported by online learning.
 Support is provided by your trainer on a needs basis through email and phone contact.

 Types of Traineeships available: